EasyVista Acquires Goverlan to Expand Product Capabilities Toward Self-Healing

 On May 25th, 2018, the European Union's (EU) new data protection framework General Data Protection Regulation (GDPR), comes into effect.
 It is the most significant piece of data protection legislation to date and will impact any organization that processes personal data in connection with goods/services offered to an EU resident, or monitors the behavior of persons within the EU.
 The GDPR strengthens individuals' privacy rights through tighter limits processing of their personal data, significantly expanding their rights over their data, and providing increased transparency into the nature, purpose, and use of it.

-Goverlan Inc. is committed to provide the highest level of user rights and PII protection to our visitors and customers.
+Goverlan LLC. is committed to provide the highest level of user rights and PII protection to our visitors and customers.
 We have enacted to use the European Union’s General Data Protection Regulation (GDPR) as a core reference to achieve the highest level of compliance and trust to both our EU and non-EU customers and prospects.
-As such, Goverlan Inc. is committed to achieve compliance with the GDPR by the May 25th, 2018 enforcement date.
+As such, Goverlan LLC. is committed to achieve compliance with the GDPR by the May 25th, 2018 enforcement date.

 The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal identifiable information (PII) of individuals within the European Union (EU).
 The GDPR sets out the principles for data management and the rights of the individual, while also imposing fines that can be revenue-based.

 Personal Identifiable Information is defined as information that, when used alone or with other relevant data, can identify an individual.
 PII may contain direct identifiers (e.g. email address, IP address…) that can identify a person uniquely, or quasi-identifiers (e.g. race) that can be combined with other quasi-identifiers (e.g. date of birth) to successfully recognize an individual.

 Data subject rights form the core of GDPR, and companies must implement these rights in the context of its individual EU clients.